ksmin23/my-aws-cdk-examples/redshift-streaming-ingestion/from-msk-serverless/README.md

 ![redshift_streaming_from_msk_serverless](./redshift_streaming_from_msk_serverless.svg)

-This is an Amazon Redshift Streaming Ingestion from MSK project for CDK development with Python.
+This is an Amazon Redshift Streaming Ingestion from MSK Serverless project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.